 “A little more than kin, and less than kind.”

 These are the very first words that the audience hears Hamlet say – and it is ironic.
 He is talking about his uncle, who is also now his step father – a little more than kin.
 When he says “less than kind,” it is ironic because his uncle is the one who killed his father.

 “Go hence, to have more talk of these sad things

 For never was a story of more woe

 Than this of Juliet and her Romeo.”

 Going into the story of Romeo and Juliet, most people think that they will hear a love story.
-However, in a situationally ironic turn, the story they hear is actually a tragedy – they hear the story of how two young teenagers lost their lives.
+However, in a situationally ironic turn, the story is actually a tragedy.
+Romeo and Juliet is actually a story of how two young teenagers lost their lives.

 “My thought, whose murder yet is but fantastical,

 In this story, Macbeth kills Duncan to gain power and the throne, thinking it would make him happy.
 However, he finds that he has to keep murdering and killing in order to keep the power that he has achieved.
 Eventually, Macbeth’s people despise him, and he despises his people.

 “Let Rome in Tiber melt, and the wide arch